probabl-ai/skore/CONTRIBUTING.rst

 3. Updated documentation if necessary
 4. Run pre-commit hooks on your code
 5. Signed all your commits
-6. Followed our coding standards and commit message format
+6. Followed our coding standards

 This checklist helps maintain code quality and ensures a smooth review process.